LACKENDARA by Tom O’Brien

 Jim Fitzgerald, ‘Lackendara’, with an unknown female.

-Jim fitzgerald, known as ‘Lackendara’, lived halfway up the Comeragh Mountains for over forty years.
+Jim Fitzgerald, known as ‘Lackendara’, lived halfway up the Comeragh Mountains for over forty years.
 His home was a cave of sorts, with a roof comprised of bits of driftwood, stones and soil, and an entrance concealed by strips of hanging grain bags.
-A veteran of WW1, where he was said to have suffered shell-shock, he spent the remainer of his life in isolation in this rugged and unforgiving terrain in the foothills of the Comeraghs.
-He was known as a hermit, though he did venture down to the nearby village of Kilmacthomas every few weeks to collect and spend his pension on some essentilal groceries etc, but he never dwelled longer than was necessary, happy, it seemed, to be back in the isolation of his Comeragh home, where sheep, foxes, and other wild animals were his only companions.
+A veteran of WW1, where he was said to have suffered shell-shock, he spent the remainder of his life in isolation in this rugged and unforgiving terrain in the foothills of the Comeraghs.
+He was known as a hermit, though he did venture down to the nearby village of Kilmacthomas every few weeks to collect and spend his pension on some essential groceries etc, but he never dwelt longer than was necessary, happy, it seems, to be back in the isolation of his Comeragh home, where sheep, foxes, and other wild animals were his only companions.